HolyLab/Imagine/README.md

 - exp. trigger mode : selects a exp. trigger mode of this waveform control.
 - waveform display controls : enables us to select which waveform and to set a x axis interval or a y interval to display (only display purpose).

-7. AI and DI tab
+8. AI and DI tab

 ![alt text](doc/menu08_ai_and_di.png)

 - Imagine file name : selects a .imagine file.
 Then, Imagine will load .ai and .di file which include data of analog input signals and digital input signals respectively.
 - Waveform display controls : enables us to select which waveform and to set a x axis interval(x min, x max) or a y axis interval(y min, y max) to display.
 Notice the "Redraw" button.
 Different from the waveform display control in "waveform" tab, the waveform display window will be updated only when we press this button for the x interval change.

-8. Script tab
+9. Script tab

 ![alt text](doc/menu09_script.png)

-- Script file : selects a .jl script file.
+- Script file : selects a .js script file.
 Then, Imagine will display the specified script in the editing window
 - Undo : undoes the last change in the editing window.
 - Redo : redoes the last undo in the editing window.
-- Save : saves the script in the editing window to .jl file.
+- Save : saves the script in the editing window to .js file.
 - Execute : executes the script in the editing window.
 - Stop : stops the execution.